worldbank/pacific-observatory/docs/ais/ais_trade.md

 # Port Arrivals and Trade Volume

-This page showcases results from our paper **Estimating Trade Volume in the Pacific Islands using Automatic Identification System (AIS)**, where we validate the use of AIS data to produce port-level statistics for the Pacific Islands.
-The paper is available [link].

-This study covers Fiji, Kiribati, Marshall Islands, Micronesia, Nauru, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.
-The primary data sources are AIS data and ship registry from the UN Global Platform (UNGP), and global port boundaries from the {cite:t}`Arslanalp2021` study.
-The period covered by this study is from January 2019 to April 2023.

-{cite:p}`ADB2023`

-We follow two existing methodologies on trade volume estimation ({cite:t}`Arslanalp2021`; {cite:t}`Jia2019`) to estimate the cargo carried by each vessel upon arrival and departure.
-These papers utilize dynamic information on ship movements, static characteristics of each ship, and reported draft (depth of submergence), to estimate the amount of goods offloaded or loaded at a certain port.
-We find that our derived port calls data accurately capture international trade-related ships, and whilst cargo volume levels are off from official data, they can still capture variation across ports and relative trends within each port.
+This page presents AIS-derived port-level statistics for the Pacific Islands.
+Motivated by the work of {cite:t}`Arslanalp2021`, our initial study focus on port arrivals and trade volume estimates for Samoa {cite:t}`WBAIS-Samoa`, and to the rest of the pacific countries {cite:t}`WBAIS-Pacific`.
+We find that our derived port calls data accurately capture international trade-related ships, and whilst cargo volume levels are off from official data, they can still capture variation when pooled together.
+Here, we present an updated version of these statistics, incorporating AIS data from as early as 2011 providing a longitudinal dataset for further study.

+## Data and Methods
+The datasets used are hourly AIS data within the pacific region from 2011-2024 provided by S&P, ship register data from the UNGP, port boundaries from IMF {cite:t}`Arslanalp2021`.
+We followed the movement aggregation method from the ADB framework {cite:t}`ADB2023` to capture the port arrivals making use of their helper functions available in the `ais` python package.

+For trade volume estimation, we follow the methods from {cite:t}`Arslanalp2021` which is based on the volume displacement of the ship.
+To get the volume of the cargo, the vessel's displacement upon arrival and departure are estimated using the formula:

+$$
+Disp_d = L \times W \times D \times \rho \times c_d
+$$ (dispeq)

+Where $Disp_d$ is the vessel displacement given length $L$, width $W$, reported draft $D$, density of salt water $\rho$ and block coefficient $c$ at reported draught $d$.
+Note that the $c_d$ is a function of $d$ and the *design* block coefficient $c_D$ which is retrieved from external reports.
+Here, we introduce a derivation of $c_D$ from {eq}`dispeq` by using maximum draught $D$ and maximum displacement $Disp_D$ which are availabe in the ship register data:

+$$
+c_D = \frac{Disp_D}{L \times W \times D \times \rho }
+$$ (dispeq)

+We get the difference between the departure and arrival displacements to get the estimate of volume of cargo loaded/unloaded.
+If the net displacement is positive, it is assumed that the cargo for exports, and for imports otherwise.

 ## Port Arrivals